 This is not a matter of “political correctness” or people being “overly sensitive.”
 There is a reason language about certain groups of people (e.g., women, minorities) has evolved over the years.
 Some words are no longer acceptable, because they are offensive or hurtful.
 Any woman who has been called “honey,” “sweetie” or “dear” in the workplace by an older male colleague can attest to what it feels like to be demeaned by words, even if that was not the intent.

 Disability advocates have been fighting the battle to get the media to use appropriate word choices when writing about people with disabilities for decades.
 Judging from what I’ve read recently, while there has been some improvement in this area, there is still work to be done.
-It should not be difficult to use person-first language, dump antiquated phrases like “wheel-chair bound” and stop re-enforcing old stereotypes that people with disabilities are victims, and yet sometimes it feels like members of the media have been slow to adapt the way they write about people with disabilities.
+It should not be difficult to stop using antiquated phrases like “wheelchair-bound,” which re-enforce old stereotypes that people with disabilities are victims, and yet sometimes it feels like members of the media have been slow to adapt the way they write about people with disabilities.
 I believe these changes do make a difference – that they go a long way to altering perceptions of people with disabilities – so I will continue to fight for them, both professionally and personally.

 The push to advocate for word choices that are respectful to people with disabilities isn’t limited to members of the media.
 Special Olympics has been leading a very successful and important effort called, “End the R-Word,” for the past several years to spread public awareness about how offensive and demeaning using the words “retard” or “retarded” in a derogatory manner is to people with intellectual disabilities, their families and friends.
 One young man in a video on the site illustrates the point perfectly when he says, “I’m not retarded.
 I’m Eric.”